 Chicago's Randolph Street Market is a good example of a large-scale juried event in a traditional flea market setting.
 Fewer than 25 percent of applicants are approved as vendors: organizers approve only those whose merchandise and personal style mesh with the vendors on either side.

 Event organizers are well aware of consumer demand for trendy vintage furniture and accessories.
-Many of today's most popular markets showcase vintage goods.
+Following suit, many of today's most popular markets showcase only vintage goods.
 They're no longer just the less desirable items stacked amidst the real antiques.

 The biannual Remnants of the Past Vintage Show in Costa Mesa, California, has emerged as one of the leaders of the vintage show trend.
 Shoppers flock from all over the country to attend.